Two-Stage Metropolis-Hastings for Tall Data: Introduction

-We propose a method based on a two stage Metropolis algorithm which uses a cheap estimate of the likelihood to determine if a full estimation of the likelihood is necessary.
-Furthermore, we compare the strengths and weaknesses of the general MCMC Bayesian big data methods of consensus, subsampling, and two-stage Metropolis, as well as investigate the use of a combination of the consensus and two-stage methods.
+We propose a method based on a two-stage Metropolis algorithm which uses a cheap estimate of the likelihood to determine if a full estimation of the likelihood is necessary.
+Furthermore, we compare the strengths and weaknesses of the general tall data MH methods of consensus, subsampling, and two-stage Metropolis, as well as briefly introduce the use of a combination of the consensus and two-stage methods.
 For definiteness, in the following, the focus of this paper is on the classification problem.
-However, the developed methodology can be extended for any model which is suitable to analyze big data.
-The methods are applied to a logistic model using individual household loan data from Freddie Mac.
-Modifications to the techniques described in the papers above have been made to accommodate the features of this dataset and are explained further.
+However, the developed methodology can be extended to any model which is suitable to analyze tall data.
+The methods are applied to three datasets: marketing data from a Portuguese bank, loan data from Freddie Mac, and a simulated dataset.
+Logistic regression is applied to both the Portuguese bank and Freddie Mac datasets and an additional logistic hierarchical model is fit to the Freddie Mac dataset.
+Modifications to the techniques described in the papers above have been made to accommodate the features of these datasets and are explained further.
+Lastly, the two-stage method is applied to a simulated binary classification problem using Bayesian multivariate adaptive regression splines (BMARS).

-In section 1, we describe the existing methods.
-In section 2, we develop our proposed method.
-Section 3 compares the performance of the methods on individual household loan data from Freddie Mac.
-Section 4 concludes.
+In Section 2, we describe the existing methods for handling tall data and present the two-stage methodology.
+Section 3 applies the methods to the marketing, Freddie Mac, and simulated datasets.
+Section 4 provides a brief discussion and Section 5 concludes.